microprediction/awesome-python-benchmarks/README.md

 ## Machine-learning benchmarks

-* [Papers with Code] contains many benchmarks in different categories.
-For instance the [ImageNet classificatin](https://paperswithcode.com/sota/image-classification-on-imagenet) lists papers and methods that have performed well.
+* [Papers with Code](https://paperswithcode.com/) contains many benchmarks in different categories.
+For instance the [ImageNet classification](https://paperswithcode.com/sota/image-classification-on-imagenet) lists papers and methods that have performed well, many of which are in Python.

 ## Python time-series benchmarking